Ayfri/GodEmbed/Module/readme.md

 # 🕇 GodEmbed 🕇

-Create a Discord RichEmbed from a GodEmbed text to use for "embed say" commands of your bots.
+Create a Discord RichEmbed from a GodEmbed text.
+To use for "embed say" commands of your bot.
+Go to <a href="https://github.com/CamilleAbella/GodEmbed/blob/master/Module/docs.md">documentation</a> for details about usage.

 ### Example